cryptojoks/antofy-docs/docs/architecture.md

 While in classic Proof of Work, real computing power protects the virtual blockchain from tampering, in a public cluster architecture, virtual blockchain resources shield the physical network from the fake nodes.

-{% hint style="info" %}
-Imagining a chain of blocks as a rope, when woven with Proof of Work consensus, the nodes weave a gold thread into it.
-And in a public cluster, virtual gold is demanded from the nodes to be part of the device, producing a rope with unique coloring.
+*Imagining a chain of blocks as a rope, when woven with Proof of Work consensus, the nodes weave a gold thread into it.
+And in a public cluster, virtual gold is demanded from the nodes to be part of the device, producing a rope with unique coloring.*
-{% endhint %}

 The public cluster architecture has a whole set of unique advantages: